 GeneCards Summary for ATP1B4 Gene

-ATP1B4 (ATPase, Na+/K+ Transporting, Beta 4 Polypeptide) is a Protein Coding gene.
+ATP1B4 (ATPase Na+/K+ Transporting Family Member Beta 4) is a Protein Coding gene.
 Diseases associated with ATP1B4 include Thyrotoxic Periodic Paralysis.
-Among its related pathways are Signaling by GPCR and Gene Expression.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include monovalent inorganic cation transmembrane transporter activity.
-An important paralog of this gene is ATP1B1.
+An important paralog of this gene is ATP1B3.

 UniProtKB/Swiss-Prot Summary for ATP1B4 Gene